Presented by Carmen LeFevre

 You can earn ASHA CEUs for The School-Age Child Who Stutters: Working Effectively with Attitudes and Emotions Workbook.
 The workbook offers you a powerful tool for stuttering diagnostics and therapy, focusing exclusively on assessing and treating feelings and beliefs in school-age children.

-This 4 hour video taster into cognitive behavior therapy explores the interaction of thoughts, feelings, physical reactions and behaviors from the perspectives of children, parents, and therapists.
-Ways to use the cognitive model are discussed.
+The 4 hour video taster intoduces participants to cognitive behavior therapy and explores the interaction of thoughts, feelings, physical reactions and behaviors from the perspectives of children, parents, and therapists.
+The presenters discuss and demonstrate ways to use the cognitive model.

 This taster introduces viewers to the principles and practice of SFBT, providing examples of children, parents, and teenagers describing their "best hopes" for the future, using scales to determine the skills and resources they already have to attain that future and identifying the small signs of change along the way.